LukeShortCloud/rootpages/src/ansible.rst

 Specific tasks in a role can be disabled by setting the "molecule-notest" or "notest" tag.

 During the creation and deletion of the infrastructure to test with, Ansible is set to disable logging to hide sensitive information about the environment.
-If any issues are encountered, the environment variable ``MOLECULE_DEBUG=true`` can be set to re-enable logging information about the tasks.
+If any issues are encountered, use the ``--debug`` argument to re-enable logging information from certain tasks and provide additional Molecule debug information.

 The virtual environment instance can be accessed with ``molecule login``.
 If more than one environment is created, use the ``--host`` argument to specify which one to enter.